replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 ```

 The sequence number uniquely identifies a release among all the
-releases you have made for your application.
+releases you've made for your application.
 You can list your
 releases using

 ```